KIL (film)

-KIL is a 2013 Malaysian mystery drama film directed by Nik Amir Mustapha and It was written by Nik Amir Mustapha, Rewan Ishak and Khairulzaman Dzulkifly and produced by Tengku Iesta Tengku Alaudin.
+KIL is a 2013 Malaysian Malay-language mystery drama film directed by Nik Amir Mustapha and It was written by Nik Amir Mustapha, Rewan Ishak and Khairulzaman Dzulkifly and produced by Tengku Iesta Tengku Alaudin.

 The film's title, a play on the word "kill" and "Akil", the latter being the name of the main protagonist – a quiet and depressed young man who sees suicide as his only solution.
 After several suicide attempts, Akil hires an agency known as Life Action Bureau (LAB), to help him commit suicide.
 When the date of his death draws near, he falls in love with a girl he met, Zara.
 This interaction however causes him to begin having second thoughts about death.

 The film stars Redza Minhat and Cristina Suzanne.
 The film had a public release on 30 May 2013.

 The film won four awards from seven nominations at the Anugerah Skrin 2013 (including Best Film) and topped the 26th Malaysian Film Festival with five wins out of eleven nominations (including Best Picture).

 Plot

 A young, depressed man named Akil (Redza Minhat) wants to commit suicide.
 However, he always fails in each attempt.
 When attempting to jump from the building, he manages to prevent a teenager (Juliana Evans) from committing suicide because of a break-up.

-One day, he notices a flyer that promotes suicide services.
-Akil calls the number and speaks to Salina (Dira Abu Zahar) and discovers an agency named Life Action Bureau (LAB).
-After discussing with the LAB consultant, Mr. Harun (Harun Salim Bachik), he hires the agency to kill him in an unknown manner.
-He does not know who the LAB contractors (assassins) are or when and where the execution will take place.
+One day, he comes across a flyer advertising suicide services.
+Akil calls the number and speaks with Salina (Dira Abu Zahar), learning about an agency called the Life Action Bureau (LAB).
+After a consultation with LAB representative Mr. Harun (Harun Salim Bachik), Akil hires the agency to end his life in an unspecified manner.
+He is unaware of who the LAB contractors (assassins) are, or when and where the execution will occur.

 Akil resumes his normal life until he begins to fall in love with a girl he meets, Zara (Cristina Suzanne).
 Akil frequently meets with Zara before he realises he was being followed by a LAB contractor.
 Akil then gets his first bonus (after four years of work) from his boss.
 Akil brings Zara to watch a movie titled World Without Tomorrow, directed by Johan Iskandar (Hasnul Rahmat).
 Johan is one of LAB's customers due to his failed marriage with his wife (Atilia Haron).

 As the day passes, Akil receives photos of his everyday life with little notes on them encouraging him to continue living.
 Akil becomes happier with his life.
 Zara is later revealed as the LAB contractor for Johan.
 The next day, Akil is kidnapped and gets photographed before being released.
 Akil then arrives home and finds his house ransacked.
 Frustrated, Akil calls LAB officials to cancel his contract.
 After Mr. Harun says the cancellation is impossible, Akil tries to make a police report but struggles to explain the situation to the police.